 Step 4: Making Your Purchase

-Read our detailed first-time visitor’s guide for more information.
+Read our detailed first-time visitor’s guide and Vermont dispensary etiquette guide for more information.

 Safe Use Guidelines for First-Time Vermont Cannabis Buyers